OsBlaineOra/db-devops-tools/README.md

 ```
 1. Comment line 2
 1. Un-comment the last 4 lines that start with '#javax.net.ssl'
 1. Replace <password_from_console> with the password you used when you downloaded the wallet .zip file.
+   (The password must be changed on in TWO places in the file)
    ```
    # Connection property while using Oracle wallets.
    # oracle.net.wallet_location=(SOURCE=(METHOD=FILE)(METHOD_DATA=(DIRECTORY=${TNS_ADMIN})))